Designed for organisations where judgement must be applied reliably under pressure.

 FRAMEWORK OVERVIEW

-The Steady Standards framework is a structured reference system for consistent decision-making in real operating environments.
+The Steady Standards framework is a structured system for defining, applying, and governing decision standards in real operating environments.

 Define

-Establish the purpose, scope, and requirements of the standards in clear operational terms.
+Establish purpose, scope, and requirements in clear operational terms.

 01